zauberware/postal-codes-json-xml-csv/README.md

 ## License

 - Original creator: Data comes from http://www.geonames.org/
-- Modifications: Transformed dataset into JSON, XML and CSV
+- Modifications: Transformed dataset into JSON, XML and CSV (see convert.rb)

 - Type: This work is licensed under a Creative Commons Attribution 4.0 License. https://creativecommons.org/licenses/by/4.0/